akostarinc/IOCOM8-Support/CAN/README.md

 `can_timing_config_t t_config = CAN_TIMING_CONFIG_250KBITS();`

 as this is the most ofter used setting in the industrial sector.
+If custom setting is needed, please talk to our tech team.

  The items of control:
 ```